-Prepare the set of artifacts which represent the output of the of the FOSS review program for each Supplied Software release.
-This set is referred to as the Compliance Artifacts which may include (but not limited to) the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.
+4.1 Prepare the set of artifacts which represent the output of the of the FOSS review program for each Supplied Software release.
+This set is referred to as the Compliance Artifacts which may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.

-4.1.2 Copies of the Compliance Artifacts of the Supplied Software are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).
+4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).